fcocquemas/rtumblr/README.md

 ## Licence

-RDatastream is released under the MIT licence.
+RTumblr is released under the MIT licence.